Central Institute for the Deaf: History

-It was in 1947 that CID established one of the country's first two university training programs in audiology, a Ph.D. degree, through its affiliation with Washington University in St. Louis.
+It was in 1947 that CID established one of the country's first two university training programs in audiology, a PhD degree, through its affiliation with Washington University in St. Louis.
 Within a few months of each other, both CID/Washington University in St. Louis and Northwestern University had enrolled students and officially launched the country's academic training efforts in audiology.
 Both programs continue today as top-ranked leaders in audiology education.
 It was also in 1947 that CID added a master's program in deaf education, also the first such program in the country.

+CID principals and clinical directors Helen S. Lane, Mildred McGinnis, Ann E. Geers, and Jean Moog were pioneers who made major contributions to listening and spoken language deaf education and audiological science.
+S. Richard Silverman, Donald Calvert, and Ira J. Hirsh, were among notable CID directors who moved the field forward during the decades after Goldstein's death.

-In September 2003 in the wake of CID's financial difficulties, Washington University in St. Louis acquired the graduate education, clinical, and research divisions, formalizing a longtime connection between the two institutions.
-These programs are today known as "CID at Washington University School of Medicine".
+In September 2003 in the wake of CID's financial difficulties, Washington University in St. Louis acquired the graduate education, adult clinical and research divisions, formalizing a longtime connection between the two institutions.
+These programs are today known as "CID at Washington University School of Medicine."
 Clinical and research programs are operated through the Department of Otolaryngology; the graduate education programs are operated through the Program in Audiology and Communication Sciences.
-The CID school remains a separate, non-profit agency focused on educating children who are deaf and hard of hearing and providing continuing education, consulting and resources for professionals.
+The CID school remains a separate, non-profit agency focused on educating children who are deaf and hard of hearing, supporting their families and providing continuing education, consulting and resources for listening and spoken language professionals.

 Campus

 The CID campus is located between Clayton Avenue and Interstate 64 in St. Louis's Central West End, south of the Washington University Medical School.
 The westernmost building of the complex is also the oldest, dating to 1928.
-The institute's original 1916 building was torn down around 2000, when the modern portions of the complex were built.
+CID's original 1916 building was torn down around 2000, when the modern portions of the complex were built.
 The 1928 building, designed by local architect William B. Ittner, was listed on the National Register of Historic Places in 2015 as a reminder of CID's early history.
-This building, located at 818 S. Euclid Ave., was ceded to Washington University, which later converted it to housing for its medical students.
-CID's address is 825 S. Taylor Ave.
+This building, located at 818 S. Euclid Ave., was ceded to Washington University, which later converted it to housing for medical students.
+CID's address is 825 S. Taylor Avenue, Saint Louis, MO 63110.